department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs.md

 title: Vocational Rehab Programs For Veterans And Service Members
 heading: Vocational Rehab programs for Veterans and service members
 display_title: Programs
+description: Looking for Veterans vocational rehabilitation services?
+Explore the VA Vocational Rehabilitation and Employment (also called Voc Rehab or Chapter 31) program tracks for Veterans and service members who have a service-connected disability that limits their ability to work.
+And find out how to apply.
+keywords: veterans vocational rehabilitation, voc rehab chapter 31
 order: 1
 template: detail-page
 no_article_bottom_padding: true